Inflectra/spira-documentation/docs/Spira-User-Manual/Task-Tracking.md

 Above the Gantt chart is a toolbar that lets you:

 - **refresh** the Gantt chart
-- **add a new task**: users with permissions to create tasks can click the `Add` button to add a new dispaly a popup to fill in information about the new task.
+- **add a new task**: users with permissions to create tasks can click the `Add` button to add a new display a popup to fill in information about the new task.
 The new task's release is filled in if you select a release on the Gantt chart, or otherwise by the release you are filtering the page on (see below).
 Click `Add Task` to add the task into the product.
 - **filter the releases and tasks shown**: use the dropdown to pick a release.
 This shows a list of all active releases[^active-release] and syncs up with the release you set in other parts of the system (for instance on the product home page, or the reporting home page).

 ### Gantt Chart Inline Editing